aofarrel/Dockstore-Dictionary/outputs/output.rst

 legacy registration
 -------------------
+	One of the two main ways of registering a :ref:`dict tool` or :ref:`dict workflow`.
+Legacy methods support a variety of source-control repositories, but new changes to the tool or workflow after registration will not be reflected on Dockstore until the maintainer of the Dockstore :ref:`dict entry` manually refreshes the tool or workflow in Dockstore's UI.
+For this reason, we generally recommend people use :ref:`dict GitHub App registration` instead.

 .. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.

 .. updated 2022-05-13